dimitri-nicolo/calico/security/threat-detection-and-prevention/honeypod/honeypod-controller.md

 ### Value

-Adding monitoring to honeypods extends your ability to thwart activities including generating alerts if traffic to honeypods match any Intrusion Detection System (Snort) signatures, and scanning traffic if activities are detected.
+Adding monitoring to honeypods improves your ability to detect and confirm known threats by analyzing and alerting on network traffic to honeypods that match any Intrusion Detection System (Snort) signatures.

 ### Features